 Step 5: Manuscript Preparation, Submission, and Format Review

-Dissertation Writing Experts (DWEs) at NCADE review manuscripts for APA style, formatting, and grammar issues, and prepare them for publication via ProQuest.
-DWEs do not review for content in theses and dissertations.
-The entire manuscript preparation process, including revisions, could take up to 60 days after students upload a thesis or dissertation to NCADE's Manuscript Preparation Canvas portal as an Initial Review.
-Along with the thesis or dissertation, students must submit a completed Signature Page in Canvas signed by committee members to firstname.lastname@example.org.
+Writing Specialists review manuscripts for APA style, formatting, and grammar issues, and prepare them for publication via ProQuest.
+They do not review for content in theses and dissertations.
+The entire manuscript preparation process, including revisions, could take up to 60 days after students upload to ProQuest as an Initial Review.
+Along with the thesis or dissertation, students must submit a completed Signature Page signed by committee members to firstname.lastname@example.org.

 The final manuscript must be neat and clean, free of typing, grammatical, and format errors.
 Students are responsible for editing and proofreading the final thesis or dissertation before and during manuscript processing.
 When a TCSPP manuscript preparer reviews the final draft and highlights required changes, students are responsible for accurate transcription of the document presented and for uniformity of alignment, grammar, citations/references, and all other mechanics of typing.

 Any errors will result in additional costs and will delay final approval of the manuscript.

 Before final submission, it is students' responsibility to ensure the manuscript is ready for publishing and adheres to the TCSPP Style and Format Manual.
 Students must remain continuously enrolled in their degree program to complete manuscript preparation.
 From Planning to Post Defense, students will find information here to guide them toward fulfilling the manuscript preparation requirement.
 The Manuscript Preparation Institutional policy can be found in the policy section of the student handbook.
 Additional resources and guides for preparing the manuscript:

 All-But Dissertation Survival Guide